-This course will include a portfolio component, including a final ePortfolio that includes an artist statement.
+This course will include a portfolio component, including a substantial final written portfolio.
 Detailed instructions will be provided in class.

 Participation:

 Participation grades are based on the consistency, quality, and frequency of contributions to class discussions and workshops.
 Consistency means attending every class, maintaining a positive and respectful presence in the classroom, and actively contributing to the critical conversations in workshops on a regular basis.
 Quality means demonstrating respect for peers and their contributions; listening attentively when others are speaking; and participating in all activities with an open and inquisitive mind.